-Walking the line between support and enabling is complicated – especially when your loved one lives far away.
-The only means to assess your son’s use is by phone or internet.
-CRAFT was designed for families who have almost daily contact.
+Walking the line between support and enabling is complicated, especially when your loved one lives far away.
+The only means to assess your son’s use is in fact, by phone or internet.
+CRAFT was really designed for families who have almost daily contact.
 The principles can be applied to your situation, but much less precisely.

 Your story lays out the difficult reality of mental illness and addiction.
-You have found that your son is more willing to talk about depression than his alcohol use and you have guided him towards getting health insurance and a therapy appointment.
+You have found that your son is more willing to talk about depression than his alcohol use.
+You have also guided him towards getting health insurance and a therapy appointment.

 Your Financial Support Is Temporary

-He knows that your financial support with rent is temporary.
+He also knows that your financial support with rent is temporary.
 It’s not too much to ask your son to sign a release with the therapist verifying his attendance, nothing more.
 You are not interested in the content of their discussion but you do want to see that he is going.
 This won’t be easy to ask for and may need to wait a couple weeks, giving them a little time to establish a rapport.
-It would be ideal if your son could see the therapist three times a week, but this is out of your control.
+Ideally, your son could see the therapist three times a week, but this is out of your control.
 The frequency of treatment is a clinical decision made in partnership between the therapist and your son.